dsc-courses/practice.dsc10.com/problems/sp22-final/q5-app-data-copy-disc02.md

 # BEGIN PROB

-Recall that an IKEA fan created an app for people to log the amount of time it takes them to assemble an IKEA product.
-We have this data in `app_data`.

 Suppose that when someone downloads the app, the app requires them to choose a username, which must be different from all other registered usernames.

 **True or False**: If `app_data` had included a column with the username of the person who reported each product build, it would make sense to index `app_data` by username.